xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 In order to use TLS, certificates are required.
 If you already have your own PKI (Public Key Infrastructure), you should be able to generate certificates for the Telegraf collector and routers

-In the next section, we will show as an example how to create our own root CA and generates certificates to be used by gRPC.
+In the next section, we will show, as an example, how to create our own root CA and generates certificates to be used by gRPC.

 While certificates can work with IP addresses only, many times it can cause issue.
-Therefore, only FQDN (Fully qualified domain name) will be used.
+Therefore, FQDN (Fully qualified domain name) will be used.
 However, Subject Alternative Name can be used to explicitly define all valid IP addresses.
 {: .notice--info}